kelstopper/drl_navigation/README.md

 #### Step 1: Choose AMI

-Create a new instance in the EC2 panel and search for the AMI "Deep Learning AMI (Ubuntu 16.04)"
+Create a new instance in the EC2 panel and search for the AMI `ami-016ff5559334f8619` it can be found in region `us-east-1`

+OR

+Follow the build instruction here: [Training on Amazon Web Service](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)

 Select continue